Offers that Make Money

 Let’s say you try a Facebook ad and no-one clicks on it.
 You can work on that and improve your ad until people start to click on it.
 You learn from experience.

 The same applies to training and coaching.
 You may in time use the insights you glean to make money but this is not always a direct result of the service you receive.

 The difference is analogous to brand and direct marketing.
 With Facebook you have means to monitor your investment.
 You can apply yourself to working out what works.

 With a coach the results can be harder to pin down.
 It is more like brand marketing, where you slowly see an improvement in learning over time.

 How to Get There

-This is the eleventh of 31 posts about elements of value.
+This is the twentieth of 31 posts about elements of value.
 Make sure you don’t miss any by signing up for the offer below.
 The posts in this sequence can be accessed below: